EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 Then we have the styles plus the arguments.
 In the case above, the style is `nvt`, and the arguments are the temperatures at the start and end of the simulation run (`Tstart` and `Tstop`), and the temperature damping parameter (`Tdamp`), in time units.
-[comment]: # (A Nose-Hoover thermostat will not work well for arbitrary values of Tdamp.
-If Tdamp is too small, the temperature can fluctuate wildly; if it is too large, the temperature will take a very long time to equilibrate.
-A good choice for many models is a Tdamp of around 100 timesteps.
+[comment]: # (A Nose-Hoover thermostat will not work well for arbitrary values of `Tdamp`.
+If `Tdamp` is too small, the temperature can fluctuate wildly; if it is too large, the temperature will take a very long time to equilibrate.
+A good choice for many models is a `Tdamp` of around 100 time-steps.
 Note that this is NOT the same as 100 time units for most units settings.)

 Another example of what a `fix` can do, is set a property (in this case, momentum), to a certain value: